Skip to content

 In traditional segmentation, common filters are demographics and past purchases.
 AI goes much further by finding more complex patterns in behavior.

-This helps businesses find customers who are worth a lot of money, find new groups of customers, and group users based on how they act instead of what they think.
-More accurate segmentation means campaigns that are more relevant and more people who buy things.
+This helps businesses find high-value customers, reach new customer segments and group users based on how they behave rather than what they think.
+More accurate segmentation means more relevant campaigns and more people who buy things.

 Predictive Decision-Making